-The 2016 Roadmap has identified the following nine focus areas that require ongoing support to ensure that Australia will be able to maintain its position as an emerging or established global leader
+The 2016 Roadmap identifies nine focus areas that require ongoing support to ensure that Australia will be able to maintain its position as an emerging or established global leader:

 - Digital Data and eResearch Platforms